petervas/checksec.sh/README.md

 checksec.sh
 ========

-**checksec.sh** is a Bash script that analyzes the security properties of executables, checking for mitigations such as **PIE, RELRO, Stack Canaries, ASLR, Fortify Source**, and more.
+**checksec.sh** is a lightweight and portable Bash script that helps assess the security properties of executables, processes, and system configurations.
+It provides insights into applied security mitigations and system hardening measures.

+Features:

+* Analyze file security properties, checking for **PIE, RELRO, Stack Canaries, ASLR, Fortify Source, and more.**
+* Inspect **running processes** to check applied security features.
+* Assess **kernel security settings**, including optional Kconfig checks.
+* Evaluate **detailed Fortify Source usage** for binaries and running processes.
+* Support **batch analysis** using file lists or directories.
+* Output results in **multiple formats (CLI, CSV, XML, JSON)** for easy integration into other tools.

 This project is a **continuation of the original checksec v2.7.1** by Brian Davis, which is now unmaintained.
 The original repository can be found [here](https://github.com/slimm609/checksec).